simonft/phrasebook/README.md

 pip install -e .
 ```
 You can now run phrasebook with the command `phrasebook`  while in the virtual environment.

+## Helping with translations
+phrasebook is currently only available in English.
+If you're
+interested in helping translate please reach out.

 ## Wordlists